crow-misia/go-push-receiver/README.md

 MIT License

 proto file is licensed by is The Chromium Authors.
-(BSD-style lisense) (copied it from https://chromium.googlesource.com/chromium/chromium/+/trunk/google_apis/gcm/protocol/)
+(BSD-style license) (copied it from https://chromium.googlesource.com/chromium/chromium/+/trunk/google_apis/gcm/protocol/)